pouya-shirani/gamma-ray-classification/README.md

-# Dumbass Machine Learning Model
+# Machine Learning Model

-This project is a simple ("dumbass") machine learning model built for binary classification using the **MAGIC Gamma Telescope (MAGIC04)** dataset.
+This project is a simple machine learning model built for binary classification using the **MAGIC Gamma Telescope (MAGIC04)** dataset.

 The MAGIC04 dataset contains observations collected by the **Major Atmospheric Gamma Imaging Cherenkov (MAGIC) Telescope**.
 Instead of capturing gamma rays directly, the telescope records the **Cherenkov radiation** produced when high-energy gamma rays interact with Earth's atmosphere.
 From these observations, several numerical features are extracted and used to distinguish **gamma-ray events** from **hadronic (background) events**.